Paro Arrival Date: 25 September 2020

 Overnight at the hotel in Thimphu

-You will take off sometime from the festival to visit Tashichhoe Dzong, a fortress of the glorious.
-It was built in 1641 by Zhabdrung Ngawang Namgyle and was reconstructed into present structure by the late king, His majesty Jigme Dorji wangchuck in the year 1962-1969.
+You will take off some time from the festival to visit Tashichhoe Dzong, a fortress of the glorious.
+It was built in 1641 by Zhabdrung Ngawang Namgyal and was reconstructed into present structure by the late king, His Majesty Jigme Dorji Wangchuck in the year 1962-1969.
 It houses the secretariat building, the throne room and the office of the king, and the central monk body.

 After the festival you will visit the following: